Articles

 Step 1: Inventory

-The first and most critical step towards building a robust application risk management program is developing a comprehensive IT asset inventory.
+The first and most critical step towards building a robust ASRM program is developing a comprehensive IT asset inventory.
 Knowing what you have and where it is, is the first step in securing your organization.

 Maintain an up-to-date record of your organization’s hardware, software, users, and digital assets.
 This will help you understand your attack surface better and take proactive measures against potential threats.
 A good inventory process allows you to gather and manage information about your applications, their owners, and the data they handle, setting the stage for the subsequent assessment phase.